dario-vega/timesten-operator-k8s-livelab/install-operator/install-operator.md

 The TimesTen Kubernetes Operator consists of these interrelated components:

-- Custom Resource Definitions (CRDs): There are two CRDs.
-The TimesTenClassic CRD defines an object of type TimesTenClassic to Kubernetes.
+- Custom Resource Definitions (CRDs): The TimesTenClassic CRD defines an object of type TimesTenClassic to Kubernetes.
 This TimesTenClassic object type provides the metadata for deploying active standby pairs of TimesTen Classic databases.

-- TimesTen Operator: There is one TimesTen Operator.
-The Operator monitors and handles the TimesTenClassic objects.
+- TimesTen Operator: The Operator monitors and handles the TimesTenClassic objects.
 It deploys, manages, and monitors active standby pairs of TimesTen Classic database.

-- TimesTen Agent: There is one TimesTen agent.
-This agent runs inside each container that runs TimesTen.
+- TimesTen Agent: This agent runs inside each container that runs TimesTen.
 The TimesTen Operator communicates with these agents both to determine the state of TimesTen insides of the container as well as to create, start, stop, and control TimesTen instances.
 The agent does not know how to manage TimesTen.
 It gives information to the Operator and the Operator provides the instructions for the agent.
 This agent knows how to work with TimesTen Classic.

-This lab walks you through the steps to install the *TimesTen Kubernetes Operator* using the CLoud Shell.
+This lab walks you through the steps to install the *TimesTen Kubernetes Operator* using the Cloud Shell.

 Estimated Time: 15 minutes